guardian/riff-raff/riff-raff/public/docs/reference/build.json.md

 The type ahead of the project name and build number and also the continuous deployment feature is powered by the `build.json` files that are created for each project.

 This file is normally created by [actions-riff-raff](https://github.com/guardian/actions-riff-raff).
+It should not be created manually.

 ```json
 {